 Finally, with low production yields, no amount of scaling up could solve the profitability issue, and capital quickly dried out.

-And the last thing is that while the fundamental research is often done by focused startups, the money and industrial scaling-up are now coming from very large companies.
+The last thing is that while the fundamental research is often done by focused startups, the money and industrial scaling-up now come from very large companies.
 Often old-school oil companies.

 As a result, investing in algal biofuel means investing in the few big companies that are building a future where they grow carbon-neutral oil instead of drilling for fossil fuels.
 This might not be good for dreams of 100x gains.
 But they should nevertheless be good investments, as these few large corporations will be the only energy companies with the unique IP to manage the energy transition without competing with every other renewable energy.
 They are also already profitable companies giving away generous dividends or growing aggressively.

 This is maybe the most surprising name on the list of possible biofuel investments.
-Exxon is something of a nemesis for environmental activists, regularly accused to be a major contributor to global warming.
-But it is also the world leader in algal biofuel, through its collaboration with Viridos.
+Exxon is something of a nemesis for environmental activists, regularly accused of being a major contributor to global warming.
+But it is also the world leader in algal biofuel through its collaboration with Viridos.

 Viridos is a company founded by Craig Venter, the father of synthetic biology and among the first to sequence the human genome.
 It was also the first to create a synthetic genome and an artificial/synthetic cell.
 And they have come a long way since they started researching algal biofuel more than a decade ago:

-Reliance Industry is a massive Indian conglomerate, the largest private company in the country, active in telecom, textile, and energy.
-In 2022, it was the first Indian company to ever reach $100B in revenues.
+Reliance Industry is a massive Indian conglomerate, the largest private company in the country, active in telecom, textiles, and energy.
+In 2022, it was the first Indian company ever to reach $100B in revenues.

 Reliance has released a video announcing its entry into the algal biofuel market, boasting “one of the largest algae cultivation systems in the world”.
 Until now, its energy portfolio was mostly refinery and petrochemical plants.
 With this algal project, it would be able to start production and use the abundant sun in India (as well as uncultivated deserts) to reduce the country's extreme reliance on foreign fossil fuel imports.